FlorianDietz/comgra/README.md

 Note that --path should include both the "comgra_root_path" and the "group" parameter you gave to ComgraRecorder.

-## Tutorial - Debugging an example network
+## Tutorial - Debugging an Example Network

 The file `src/scripts/run.py` trains a neural network on an example task.
 This network contains a subtle bug, and in this tutorial we will show you how you can use comgra to find that bug.